Yogi776/mock-data-generator-script/README.md

-Here’s an enhanced **README** file that highlights the features and capabilities of the provided YAML configuration for the Mock Data Generator:

----

 # Mock Data Generator Configuration Guide

 This guide provides a detailed overview of the **Mock Data Generator** configuration file, explaining the various features and field types.
 The YAML configuration enables users to easily define the structure and behavior of generated datasets across multiple domains.